r4dm/arena-hard-local/README.md

 ## Local Model
 To evaluate models, it is proposed to use Meta-Llama-3-70B-Instruct or fine-tuned for these purposes [Llama-3-70B-Instruct-AH-AWQ](https://huggingface.co/radm/Llama-3-70B-Instruct-AH-AWQ), trained to judge the stronger model gpt-4-1106-preview.
 You can also configure the repository to work with any other judge model.

-We use original hard arena questions translated into Russian [Vikhrmodels/arena_hard_ru](https://huggingface.co/datasets/Vikhrmodels/arena_hard_ru).
+We use original arena-hard questions translated into Russian: [Vikhrmodels/arena_hard_ru](https://huggingface.co/datasets/Vikhrmodels/arena_hard_ru).
 To use another language, replace the file **data/arena-hard-v0.1/question.jsonl** and make sure that the resulting json is saved with the required encoding (line 103 in **gen_answer.py**).

 This code also uses a different baseline model Phi-3-medium-128k-instruct instead of gpt-4-0314.